gilstero/EmoryExchange/README.md

 The backend is a Django REST framework application that creates and maintains the API with endpoints called by the frontend app.
 The backend is located in the cs370/ folder.
 It includes basic settings, routing, and deployment entry points (asgi.py, wsgi.py).
 The members/ app contains the core functionality of the backend.
 Within it is important files such as models.py which defines the database schema.
 The database holds user, listing, transaction, token, and message tables to store important imformation. views.py handles API logic to pull information from the database, serializer.py converts models to JSON form, and urls.py is used to route each page.
 It also includes migrations/ for database versioning, templates/ for HTML rendering, and static/ for files such as images, CSS, and JS.
 The backend connects to a local SQLite database (db.sqlite3).
 When someone interacting with the UI interacts with a feature such as sign up, log in, view profiles, and interact with listings, the data goes straight to the database where it is stored.

-If one desires to run the backend, run 'python manage.py runserver' in your terminal.
+If one desires to run the backend, cd cs370 and run 'python manage.py runserver' in your terminal.
+You may need to apply migrations if you've made changes to the database (python manage.py makemigrations -\> python manage.py migrate).
 Then navigate to the 'http://127.0.0.1:8000/' link to see the current state of the backend.
 You can also run the command, then input different URL's from url.py to test functionalities in Postman.

 ---